canal-ourcq-villette-credit-hugo-dominguez-le-bonb

 Thursday, May 8

-Have you ever dreamed of an electro cruise in the heart of Paris?
-Well, you're in luck: the mini-festival on the water, La Madrague, is back for its 4th edition from May 7 to May 18, featuring about ten parties on the Seine, over 50 artists in DJ sets, seven nights of all night long fun, and lots of joy and great music.
-As soon as the sun sets, meet us at the quai Saint-Bernard (5th) for immediate boarding, and get ready to sail and dance to some energizing electronic music.
-In short, a great introduction to the summer!
+Have you ever dreamed of an electronic cruise in the heart of Paris?
+Well, you're in luck: the mini-festival on the water, La Madrague, is back for its 4th edition from May 7 to 18, featuring a dozen parties on the Seine, over 50 artists in DJ sets, seven nights of all night long fun, and above all, lots of joy and music.
+As soon as the sun sets, join us at the quai Saint-Bernard (5th) for immediate boarding, then sail and dance to some electrifying music full of vitamins.
+In short, a wonderful introduction to summer!

 !